 - 1. Piercings.
-Labret type piercing (lips and below, but above the chin) or eyebrow piercing in any form using barbells, rings, plugs, and spikes is prohibited, including snake bites.
-One (1) stud piercing is acceptable providing it is 18-22 gauge in size and lies directly on the skin. - 2.
+Administrators and/or teachers will make reasonable requests of students to remove piercing if they pose a danger to the student's safety or the safety of others during class or in the hallways. - 2.
 Consistent with the weapons policy, there shall be no chains worn, including wallet chains, other than those designated as jewelry.
 All necklaces/jewelry will not exceed 1⁄2" in width, and will be limited in length in the neckline area to be considered jewelry.
 All bracelets and watches must be snug fitting.
 There will be no safety pins, pointed studs, or pins worn on clothing, hats, book bags, etc., except for practical application.